modeemi/website/README.md

 Modeemi ry website for the Finnish IT club based on Tampere, Finland.

-Built on top of Python 2, Django and PostgreSQL.
+Built on top of Python, Django and PostgreSQL.

-_tl;dr: Intternet 2.x_

 ### Developing

-This guide assumes you have some experience in Django development and doesn't have 100% coverage.
+This guide assumes you have some experience in Django development.

-You can find plenty of tutorials on the Intternets describing the specifics of Django and assorted plugins.

-Install Vagrant with VirtualBox and spin up the machine
+Install Vagrant

     vagrant up